-Boeing Gets 300% Tariff on Competitor After Cozying Up to Trump
+Boeing Gets Big Payoff by Cozying Up to Trump After Charlottesville

 “Boeing is doing a little bit of a number.
 We want Boeing to make a lot of money but not that much,” the president-elect told reporters gathered at Trump Tower in Manhattan.

-On January17 Mullenberg met Trump at Trump Tower and afterward said, “We made some great progress on simplifying the requirements for Air Force One, streamlining the process, streamlining certification by using commercial practices, all of that is going to provide a better airplane at a lower cost.”
+On Jan.
+17 Mullenberg met Trump at Trump Tower and afterward said, “We made some great progress on simplifying the requirements for Air Force One, streamlining the process, streamlining certification by using commercial practices, all of that is going to provide a better airplane at a lower cost.”

 Boeing’s stock, which had taken a hit after Trump’s tweet, recovered.
-Mullenberg’s mentor and former CEO McNerney had joined Trump’s group of business advisors back in December and was clearly an influential voice in making Boeing’s interests very clear to the administration, including to Commerce Secretary Ross.
+Mullenberg’s mentor and former CEO McNerney had joined Trump’s group of business advisers back in December and was clearly an influential voice in making Boeing’s interests very clear to the administration, including to Commerce Secretary Ross.
 (In his business career Ross had no experience in global markets—he made a fortune as a banker buying up and turning around bankrupt companies.)

 Boeing changed their approach to the Air Force One program.
 Instead of drawing the jets from the existing production line they bought two that had been parked in the Mojave Desert in California after the original purchaser, a Russian airline, went bust.
 The price was said to be about half of the list price of $390 million each.
 But the real cost comes when they are converted to the Air Force’s specifications, including secret self-defense systems and a securely independent communications system.
 These upgrades are what led to the GAO’s number ending up in the billions.
 It is impossible to know what the final price will be, but stripping down already completed airplanes and rebuilding them is not likely to be any less expensive than incorporating the upgrades as an airplane is on the assembly line—indeed, it could be more expensive.